-Isolation and characterization of Chinese hamster ovary cell variants deficient in the expression of fibronectin receptor.
+Isolation and characterization of Chinese hamster ovary cell variants defective in adhesion to fibronectin-coated collagen.

 - Views Icon Views

 - PDF LinkPDF

 P A Harper, R L Juliano; Isolation and characterization of Chinese hamster ovary cell variants defective in adhesion to fibronectin-coated collagen..
 J Cell Biol 1 December 1980; 87 (3): 755–763. doi: https://doi.org/10.1083/jcb.87.3.755